Takydromus dorsalis

 Takydromus dorsalis, the Sakishima grass lizard, is a species of lizard in the family Lacertidae.
 It is endemic to the Yaeyama Islands (Ishigaki Island, Iriomote Island, Kohama Island and Kuroshima) in southern Japan.

+Etymology

+The name "Takydromus" means "fast-running", derived from greek.
+"Dorsalis" was inspired by its small, differently arranged dorsal scales that distinguish it from other species.

 Activity

 It is diurnal.
-The famles lay clutches of one to two eggs.
+The females lay clutches of one to two eggs.

 Threats

 The IUCN lists the species as endangered.
 Threats consist of habitat degradation and invasive peacocks.